-For 60 years, Rusalka has been capturing the imagination of audiences around the world, with its often fiery, always colourful presentation of Ukrainian dance.
+For over 60 years, the Rusalka Ukrainian Dance Ensemble has been capturing the imagination of audiences around the world with its often fiery, always colourful presentation of Ukrainian dance.
+Built on a foundation of discipline, devotion, and camaraderie, Rusalka has become an integral part of the Canadian arts community.
+Rusalka’s rich choreographic repertoire features dances from Ukraine’s diverse regions, styles, and moods to captivate any audience.

 The Olexander Koshetz Choir of Winnipeg is a unique Ukrainian Canadian cultural institution.
 For half a century, this amateur choir has been a highly successful vehicle for showcasing and propagating the rich Ukrainian choral tradition in Canada and in other parts of the world.
 In this sense, the ethno-cultural aspect of the choir represents a political dimension that transcends mere choral entertainment.
 From its beginnings, the choir has been a conscious musical ambassador.
 Its sense of mission has focused on the fostering of Ukrainian national consciousness and the promotion of the ideal of Ukrainian independent statehood.
 These objectives have been reflected in the choir's rich repertoire which effectively combines the wide range of Ukrainian choral music -- folk, ritualistic, liturgical and classical.